 Friday: 9:00 am – 5:00 pm

-The Charles Evans Center (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge and now Glen Cove locations.
+The CEC Health Center (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge and now Glen Cove locations.
 We provide care with excellence and compassion to historically underserved community members with limited incomes including those with autism, learning and developmental disabilities, and behavioral health concerns.

 We focus on preventative healthcare to ensure healthy lifestyles and minimize hospital emergency room trips.
 CEC services are available to all community members and accepts Medicare, Medicaid, Medicaid Managed Care, and private insurance plans.
 Our physicians and support staff are bi-lingual in English and Spanish and other interpreters are provided according to need.

-The specific services offered at the Charles Evans Center include:
+The specific services offered at the CEC Health Center include:

 - Adult and Pediatric Medicine

 - Women’s Health (Gynecololgy)

 - Behavioral Health (Mental Health and Chemical Dependency Services)